x::ref or an x::ptr from this

 class buttonObj : x::with_constructorObj, virtual public x::obj { public: buttonObj(int width, int height); void constructor(int width, int height); }; auto b=x::ref<buttonObj>::create(100, 200);

-() forwards its parameters to
+create() forwards its parameters to

 the newly-constructed object normally.
 Afterwards,

-() calls the
+create() calls the

-() method with the same
+constructor() method with the same

-parameters that were forwarded to create
+parameters that were forwarded to create().

 The

-() method must be callable with
+constructor() method must be callable with

-the same parameters and should return void
+the same parameters and should return void.

-() gets invoked its object
+When constructor() gets invoked its object

 is fully constructed, for the purpose of the C++ language itself,

-and for the purpose of using x::ref
+and for the purpose of using x::refs and x::ptrs.

-The ban on creating x::ref
+The ban on creating x::refs and x::ptrs from

-in constructors do not apply to the
+this in constructors do not apply to the

-() method itseld.
+constructor() method itseld.
 It's just

 an ordinary class method.

-() may be viewed as a
+A constructor() may be viewed as a

 “second phase” of constructing an object, and may be